toantran980/Tic-Tac-Tactics-main/README.md

 Languages:

-c++
 python
 github
 pygame
-others..

 Description:

-We want to create a top-down game like old school Pokémon where you explore a world, collect items, battle opponents with a pop up game of tic-tac-toe.
+We want to create a top-down game like old school Pokémon where you explore a world and battle opponents with a pop up game of tic-tac-toe.